 Following a successful personal injury claim, you will be awarded general damages.
 This compensates you for the pain you have experienced due to your personal injury at work.

 When valuing your claim, a legal professional may refer to the Judicial College Guidelines (JCG).
-This document lists compensation guidelines for different injuries at various severities.
-For the table below, we have listed some of the amounts stated in the most recent edition of the JCG.
-We’ve also provided a figure in the top row (not from the JCG) that shows you how compensation could be awarded if you suffer multiple severe injuries and significant financial losses.
+This document lists guideline compensation brackets for different injuries at various severities.
+For the table below, we have listed some of these.
+We’ve also included a figure in the top row (not from the document) for multiple severe injuries and financial losses.

 However, it is important to note that compensation tends to reflect the specific details and circumstances of each claim.
 The table should only be used as a form of guidance.